SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums

 Computing one step of this method requires access to only one function $f_j$ (through its gradient and Hessian evaluated at $w^k$).
 In terms of computational cost, each step requires inverting the $d \times d$ matrix $(1 - \frac{1}{n})I_d + \nabla^2 f_j(w^k)$.
 As with SAN, this cost reduces to $\cO(d)$ in the context of generalized linear models.
-See Algorithm~\ref{algo:SANA_GLM} for the resulting implementation for GLMs in the appendix.
-Yet even in the case of GLMs, the SANA method costs $\cO(nd)$ per iteration because it updates all the $\alpha_i$ vector at every iteration.
-Thus the SANA method has complexity which is $\cO(n)$ times larger than SAN.
+See Algorithm~\ref{algo:SANA_GLM} in the appendix for the resulting implementation for GLMs.
+Yet even in the case of GLMs, the SANA method costs $\cO(nd)$ per iteration because it updates all the $\alpha_i$ vectors at every iteration.
+Thus the SANA method has complexity which is $\cO(n)$ times larger than SAN in expectation.

 Both SAN and SANA can be interpreted as a stochastic relaxed Newton method that uses estimates of the gradient.
 Indeed, computing $d^k$ in Algorithms~\ref{algo:SAN} and~\ref{algo:SANA} requires solving a relaxed Newton system